-Otherwise the primary means of support is via the website https://support.brightcomputing. com.
-This allows the administrator to submit a support request via a web form, and opens up a trouble ticket.
+Otherwise the primary means of support is via the website https://support.brightcomputing.com.
+This allows the administrator to submit a support request via a web form, and opens up a trouble iv Table of Contents ticket.
 It is a good idea to try to use a clear subject header, since that is used as part of a reference tag as the ticket progresses.
 Also helpful is a good description of the issue.
 The followup communication for this ticket goes via standard e-mail.
-Section 13.2 of the Administrator Manual has more details on working with support.
+Section 17.2 of the Administrator Manual has more details on working with support.